zeld/psa-update/README.md

 ## Proxy

-Download of updates is possible behind a proxy provided the `http_proxy` and `https_proxy` environment variables are correctly set.
+Downloading updates works behind a proxy as long as the `http_proxy` and `https_proxy` environment variables are correctly set.

 Using a Linux or MacOS terminal: